A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: Theory of densities and Markov Operators

 \begin{enumerate}

 \item[$(I)$] $\|Pf\| \leq \|f\|$ (\emph{contractive} property)

 \item[$(II)$] $|Pf(x)| \geq P|f(x)|$ \end{enumerate} \end{theorem}

-\nd The following concept of a fixed point of a Markov operator $P$ is crucial for establishing the arrival of a density $f$ at the equilibrium (see \cite{LM}, pag.
+\nd The notion of \emph{fixed point} of a Markov operator is fundamental to establishing the approach to equilibrium of a density (see \cite{LM}, pag.
 35).

 \begin{definition}(\emph{Fixed Point}) Let $P$ be a Markov operator.
-If $f \in L^{1} $ with $Pf=f$ then $f$ is called a \emph{fixed point} of P. In a more general way, any $f \in D(X,\Sigma ,\mu)$ that satisfies $Pf = f$ is called a \emph{stationary density} of P. \end{definition}

-A family of automorphisms $\{T_t\}_{t\in I}$ which represent the temporal evolution of any dynamical system are a special class of Markov operators called \emph{Frobenius-Perron operators}.
+If $f \in L^{1} $ with $Pf=f$ then $f$ is called a \emph{fixed point} of P. In a more general way, any $f \in D(X,\Sigma ,\mu)$ that satisfies $Pf = f$ is called a \emph{stationary density} of P. \end{definition} A family of automorphisms $\{T_t\}_{t\in \mathbb{R}}$ representing the evolution of any dynamical system is a special class of Markov operators called \emph{Frobenius-Perron operators}.
 They are defined as follows (see \cite{LM}, pag.
 36).